Nataniel-Antosik/Artificial-Intelligence/Evolutionary-Algorithm/README.md

 In computational intelligence (CI), an evolutionary algorithm (EA) is a subset of evolutionary computation, a generic population-based metaheuristic optimization algorithm.
 An EA uses mechanisms inspired by biological evolution, such as reproduction, mutation, recombination, and selection.
 Candidate solutions to the optimization problem play the role of individuals in a population, and the fitness function determines the quality of the solutions (see also loss function).
 Evolution of the population then takes place after the repeated application of the above operators.
 LINK: https://en.wikipedia.org/wiki/Evolutionary_algorithm

 ### Program info
-The program is an implementation of an evolutionary algorithm for finding a solution for n-hetmans (The eight queens puzzle is the problem of placing eight chess queens on an 8×8 chessboard so that no two queens threaten each other.).
+The program is an implementation of an evolutionary algorithm for finding a solution for n-queens (The eight queens puzzle is the problem of placing eight chess queens on an 8×8 chessboard so that no two queens threaten each other.).

 ## Evolutionary Algorithm Pseudocode
 ```